 Social Media Marketing

-Traffic that is owned refers to our email lists.
-We can contact our subscribers at will generating traffic at an extremely low cost (what's the cost of an email?).
+Website traffic that is owned refers to our email lists.
+We can contact our subscribers at will, generating website traffic at an extremely low cost (what's the cost of an email?).

 This is where the gold is.